-The single act of violence which brought down one of the biggest drug gangs in Norfolk
+The single act of violence which brought down a major drug gang in Dereham

 On March 23 Matthew Xavier was jailed for 12 years for a brutal attack on two drug addicts that owed him just £200.
 Reporter STEVE SHAW looks at how this conviction marks the final chapter in a two year operation that brought down one of the biggest drug gangs in mid NorfolK...